Dynamic toolset

 E --> F[GitLab REST v4 or GraphQL]

-This usually adds one or two discovery calls per task, but it keeps the initial MCP tool context very small.
+This usually adds one discovery call per task, but it keeps the initial MCP tool context very small.
 The catalog is shared with meta-tools, so dynamic mode reuses the same schemas, destructive-action safeguards, read-only filtering, safe-mode previews, token-scope filtering, and result formatting.

 Enable dynamic mode